Frequently Asked Questions

 -

-The quickest way to get on my schedule is to complete the intake form.
-I cannot begin work without it.
-Even if mixes are still in progress, submitting the form early helps secure your place in the queue and ensures we can meet your timeline.
+The quickest way to get on my schedule is to fill out the intake form.
+I can't begin work without it, so if your mixes are still being finished, submit early and lock your spot in the queue.

 But in general: